 To follow-up ‘Five Point One’, the revived Factory Benelux label have issued ‘Collaborator’, a new compendium of remixes and collaborations by the Berlin-based Reeder.
 Continue Reading ›

-German techno DJ legend WESTBAM celebrates 30 years in the music business with an intriguing mature collection of songs under the title of ‘Götterstrasse’.
-Literally translated as 'Gods Street’, the 14 tracks feature a varied and impressive cast of vocalists.
-These include THE PSYCHEDELIC FURS’ Richard Butler, NEW ORDER’s Bernard Sumner, IGGY POP, Brian Molko of PLACEBO and ex-member of THE STRANGLERS’ Hugh Cornwell.
+German techno DJ legend WESTBAM celebrates 30 years in the music business with an intriguing collection of songs under the title of ‘Götterstrasse’.
+Literally translated as 'Gods Street’, the 14 tracks feature a varied and impressive cast of vocalists including Richard Butler, Bernard Sumner and Hugh Cornwell.

 ‘Götterstrasse’ sounds heavenly and while the theme of the album centres on the joy and euphoria of underground nightlife, it also reflects on the consequences of comedown.
 Continue Reading ›